Keinstah/api-starter/README.md

 - Sanctum with API only
 - Sail with SSL
 - Laravel Query Builder by Spatie
-- Laravel Permission by Spatie
+- Laravel Settings by Spatie

 ### Requirements